 Brought to you by the Santa Cruz County Regional Transportation Commission, Saturday's community event includes five whistle stops throughout the community and free train rides.

 The RTC and Santa Cruz & Monterey Bay Railway will offer free preview train rides for a short jaunt up the coast and back available from the Westside Santa Cruz Whistle Stop every hour between 2-6 p.m.
 Reserved seat tickets will be available online from the RTC event website, sccrtc.org/rail, and a limited number of tickets will also given away at each of the Whistle Stops.
 Standby seats will be available on a first come, first served basis in the train boarding area at the Santa Cruz Whistle Stop.
-The themes whistle stops will occur between 9 a.m. and 6 p.m. and will include live music,
+The themes whistle stops will occur between 9 a.m. and 6 p.m. and will include live music, refreshments and a history lesson.

 Award-winning local historian Sandy Lydon will provide a free lecture and slide show at 7 p.m. on Friday, Nov.
 16 in Room 450 at the Aptos Cabrillo College location titled "Wrestling the Octopus: How Santa Cruz Railroad fought the mighty Southern Pacific and forever changed Santa Cruz County."
 Seating is limited to 250 and doors will open one hour before the show.
 In addition, other local historians, Norman Poitevin and Carolyn Swift, and history museums, Pajaro Valley Historical Association, Aptos Museum, Capitola Museum, Santa Cruz Beach Boardwalk, have images and artifacts on display and for discussion at each of the whistle stops.